Tags:

 Despite everyone who told you to quit

-You built a cast your heart
+You a cast around your broken heart

-And it yourself
+And signed it yourself

-You it
+You signed it

 “They were wrong”